 An unstoppable force versus an immovable object.
-As long as racism is still a thing, Axmed will continue to fight it.
+As long as racism is still a thing, Axmed will keep on fighting it.
 Partly by reclaiming his Somali background and by lifting up other queer black people.
 But most of all by reclaiming all parts of his identity at all times.
 From there, positive remarks from other Somali people always remind him what he’s fighting for.
 Encounters like those are affirming as wel as simply heartwarming.

-Next to this impressive list of his country’s musical culture, Axmed also enjoys the occasional Techno and House party.
-Dissatisfied with Amsterdam’s club culture, it’s supply in black queer safe spaces in particular, he initiated Dance With Pride.
-This organisation, appropriately labeled ‘A Proud Reunification of Dance Music and Queer Culture’ isn’t afraid to get political either.
+Next to this impressive list of his country’s musical culture, Axmed also enjoys Techno and House parties.
+Fed up with Amsterdam’s club culture, its lack of black queer safe spaces in particular, he co-founded Dance With Pride.
+This grass roots initiative, aptly labeled ‘A Proud Reunification of Dance Music and Queer Culture’ isn’t afraid to get political either.
 They party one minute and call out racism another, which is something other organisations should join them in.
 Especially because this concerns the city that hosts the biggest annual Dance conferences.

 Flashback Track: Faadumo Qaasin Hilowle – Waa Habeenkii